one-love/frontend/README.md

 One love web client
 ===================

-This is AngularJS based web client for [One Love](https://one-love.github.io) project.
+This is ReactJS based web client for [One Love](https://one-love.github.io) project.

-You will most likely need [One Love's API server](https://github.com/one-love/api).
+You will most likely need [One Love's backend server](https://github.com/one-love/backend).
 Follow the instructions from link in order to get it running.

 ### Requirements and development setup